omega-gg/MotionBox/README.md

 by the Free Software Foundation and appearing in the LICENSE.md file included in the packaging of this file.
 Please review the following information to ensure the GNU General Public License requirements will be met: https://www.gnu.org/licenses/gpl.html.

+### Private License Usage

+MotionBox licensees holding valid private licenses may use this file in accordance with the private license agreement provided with the Software or, alternatively, in accordance with the terms contained in written agreement between you and MotionBox authors.
+For further information contact us at contact@omega.gg.